BobDickinson/censys-logbook-azure/DEV.md

 This integration is configured using environment variables.
 For local development these can be set in `local.settings.json`.
 For deployment to Azure these will be set in the Azure Function App "Configuration" values.

-In production, these environment variables will usually be populated from a Key Vault using an environment/configuration value formatted like: `"@Microsoft.KeyVault(SecretUri=https://[YourKeyVaultName].vault.azure.net/secrets/[NameOfSecretInVault])"` (without the square brackets).
+In production, some of these environment variables will be populated from a Key Vault using an environment/configuration value formatted like: `"@Microsoft.KeyVault(SecretUri=https://[YourKeyVaultName].vault.azure.net/secrets/[NameOfSecretInVault])"` (without the square brackets).

 The Azure fuction relies on an Azure Key Vault for access to a Secret called "CENSYS-LOGBOOK-NEXT-EVENT".
 This is how we track the Censys cursor value between function runs (so we can pick up where we left off on subsequent runs).
 While all other configuration variables may be accessed from the Key Vault indirectly (via redirected environment vars), this one value will be accessed directly from the Key Vault (since it is both read and written to).
 The Azure Key Vault name must be provided to the function via the KEYVAULT_NAME environment variable, and both your development environment (if desired) and Function App must have read and update privileges on Secrets in that Key Vault.